bcomnes/node-handbook/README.md

 It's uncertain where this trek will take us, but we will try to strike a balance between instructional material, history, and philosophies on node, javascript, software, programming, engineering, communication, and tooling.

-We may also cover a few other useful places to learn cool tools and skils like:
+We may also cover a few other useful places to learn cool tools and skills like:

 - html
 - css
 - git
 - irc
-- unix
+- linux/unix (aka \*nix)
 - app deployment
+- people skills

 ## TOC